firozkhan18/technologies-notes/README.md

 ### Summary

 In this example, when Microservice A calls Microservice B, if B encounters repeated failures while calling C, it will trip the circuit breaker, preventing further attempts to call C until it's determined that C has recovered.
 This pattern enhances resilience and stability in a microservices architecture, ensuring that a failure in one service does not cascade and affect the entire system.

+The **threshold** in a circuit breaker pattern is a critical parameter that determines when the circuit breaker should trip from a "closed" state to an "open" state.
+Here’s a breakdown of its purpose:

+### Purpose of Threshold

+1. **Failure Detection**:
+   - The threshold defines the number of failures (e.g., exceptions or timeouts) that must occur within a specified time frame before the circuit breaker considers the service to be unhealthy.

+2. **Preventing Overload**:
+   - By setting a threshold, you prevent the system from continuously trying to call a service that is already failing.
+This helps reduce the load on the failing service, allowing it time to recover without being overwhelmed by requests.

+3. **Stability**:
+   - A well-chosen threshold helps stabilize the overall system.
+If the threshold is too low, the circuit breaker may trip unnecessarily, leading to frequent interruptions in service.
+If it's too high, the system may continue to send requests to a failing service, potentially causing cascading failures.

+4. **Configurable Resilience**:
+   - The threshold can often be adjusted based on the application's requirements and the expected load on services.
+This allows teams to fine-tune how sensitive the circuit breaker is to failures.

+### Example in Context

+In the earlier example, if the threshold is set to 3, it means that if Microservice B encounters 3 consecutive failures when calling Microservice C within a specific time period, the circuit breaker will trip and enter the "open" state.
+During this state, requests to Microservice C will be blocked, and a fallback response can be provided instead.

+### Summary

+The threshold plays a vital role in ensuring the effectiveness of the circuit breaker pattern, allowing systems to balance resilience against failures and maintaining service availability.